Skip to content

 Bring or gather Why it matters

-Photo ID Tax sites need to verify your identity.
+Photo ID Tax sites need to verify who you are.

 SSN or ITIN letters Needed for you, your spouse if filing jointly, and dependents.

-W-2s and 1099s Shows wages, gig work, unemployment, interest, and other income.
+W-2s and 1099s Shows wages, self-employment, unemployment, interest, and other income.

 Child residency proof School, medical, child care, benefits, lease, or shelter records can help if questioned.

-Child care records Provider name, address, SSN or EIN, dates, and amounts are needed for Form 2441.
+Child care records Provider name, address, taxpayer ID, dates, and amounts are needed.

 Bank information Routing and account numbers help direct deposit go to the right place.